tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/购买指南/停用日志服务_intl_en.md

 3. Return to the [Overview](https://console.cloud.tencent.com/cls/overview) page, and view the number of log topics.
 If the number of log topics is 0, it indicates that log topic resources have been cleared and no related fees will be incurred.

-## Related Topics
+## Related documentation

-- For more information on the CLS overdue policy (data retention and destruction and billing description), see CLS [Payment Overdue](https://intl.cloud.tencent.com/document/product/614/50246).
+- For more information on policies about data retention/termination and billing, see [Payment Overdue](https://intl.cloud.tencent.com/document/product/614/50246).
-- If you still have any questions about CLS billing, see [FAQs](https://www.tencentcloud.com/document/product/614/50265) about billing for answers.
+- If you still have any questions about CLS billing, see [FAQs](https://www.tencentcloud.com/document/product/614/50265).